DamoM73/turtle_vid_tute/lesson_1_slides.md

 The exercises are the *make* component of the PRIMM model

-Work through the three exercise and *make* your own code
+Work through the five exercise and *make* your own code